N-Ghi/localMart/README.md

 To transform Rwanda's tourism sector by empowering locals to be the **guides** of their own culture, providing tourists with meaningful connections, and supporting the growth of local economies.

 ### Mission
-- **Job Creation**: Provide employment to local Rwandans who can work as tour guides for tourists.
+- **Job Creation**: Employ local Rwandans who can work as tour guides for tourists.
 - **Cultural Exchange**: Allow tourists to explore Rwanda through the eyes of its citizens, gaining a deeper understanding of its culture, traditions, and landscapes.
 - **Sustainability**: Promote **green tourism** by encouraging responsible, community-driven tourism that benefits both visitors and locals.